OrleansContrib/OrleansShardedStorage/README.md

 1. Open `OrleansShardedStorage.sln` in VS2022 (>=17.4.1).

 2. To get up and running, you will need to create a few Storage Accounts in Azure.
-You can do this in the Azure Portal or using the provide script. `OrleansShardedStorageProvider\create-multiple-storage-accounts.ps1` will create 6 storage accounts and output a list you can put in the sample app config.
-You will need to update some info at the top of this script to get it to work!
+You can do this in the Azure Portal or using the provided script. `OrleansShardedStorageProvider\create-multiple-storage-accounts.ps1` will create 6 storage accounts and output a list you can put in the sample app config.
+You will need to update some info at the top of this script to get it to work.
 If it creates the resource group, the output seems to stick, so wait 5 mins and it should be done.

 3. In `TestApplication\Silo`, update `appsettings.json`.
 Add 3 names/sastoken pairs to `TableStorageAccounts` and 3 to `BlobStorageAccounts`.
 (Note: You could use appsettings as a template and update `secrets.json`) The final config will look something like: